ruuvi/ruuvitag_fw/bootloader/README.md

 # RuuviTag bootloader

-The bootloader is nRF5 SDK 11's *pcs10040 dual_bank_ble_s132* bootloader project with minor mods.
+This project is basically an unmodified *nRF5 SDK 11 11.0.0_89a8197 pca10040 dual_bank_ble_s132* bootloader which is ported to work on RuuviTag.